Friends of Science in Medicine: Nursing and midwifery

 FSM expressed concern after the Australian College of Midwives (ACM) endorsed the training of nurses in a range of alternative therapies, such as moxibustion for turning breech babies, as part of nurses' professional development requirements.
 Alastair MacLennan of FSM argued that such therapies are "dark arts" that do not have a scientific basis.
 In response, the ACM defended these courses, arguing that "it is essential that midwives have an understanding of practices that women are interested in, including complementary therapies", and that they believe "that all health professionals, including midwives, have the critical thinking skills to enable them to suitably analyse and assess any practice or research to determine whether it can be incorporated into their evidence-based practice".
 However, Sue Ieraci, an executive member of FSM, noted that these courses do not review the evidence in favour of these therapies, but rather teach participants how to administer the therapy.

 Osteopathy

 FSM raised concerns with AHPRA's Osteopathy Board regarding the advertisement of osteopathy of the cranial field (OCF) and visceral manipulation; techniques that they consider objectionable.
-Although the Osteopathy Board agreed to state in their advertising that that OCF is not backed up by scientific evidence, this did not occur.
+Although the Osteopathy Board agreed to state in their advertising that OCF is not backed up by scientific evidence, this did not occur.